OISF/suricata/doc/userguide/manpages/suricata.rst

 When used with live traffic **suricata** can be passive or active.
-Active modes are: inline in a L2 bridge setup, inline with L3 integration with host filewall (NFQ, IPFW, WinDivert), or out of band using active responses.
+Active modes are: inline in a L2 bridge setup, inline with L3 integration with host firewall (NFQ, IPFW, WinDivert), or out of band using active responses.

 OPTIONS
 --------------